nonso-uj/DiscussAI/README.md

 ### 🧾 Summary

-DiscussAI is not just a chat clone—it’s a **smart environment-enhanced chat experience**.
+DiscussAI is not just a chat clone, it’s a **smart environment-enhanced chat experience**.
 With **@ai-triggered conversational responses**, behind-the-scenes summarization for efficiency, and friendly deployment on Render, it’s a showcase-ready portfolio project.